substack/shipboard/readme.markdown

 # todo

-* tag tasks with "working on" status for users
+* tag tasks with "working on" status for users (cookie lickers)
 * each unfinished task gets a gantt chart

 # license